Why trade Airbnb's IPO with IG?

 Airbnb is outperforming many of its peers and has made a profit for two consecutive years (2017 and 2018).
 During the early years, the company reported a very healthy growth rate of between 150% and 300% a year.
 In 2013, nearly 250,000 properties were added to Airbnb and revenue started growing at an incredible pace – almost 1000% between 2013, when it was $250 million, and 2017, when it reached $2.6 billion.

 In 2017 it posted a $93 million profit from its $2.6 billion income, and in the third quarter of 2018 it raked in more than $1 billion.
-Final revenue and profit figures for 2018 have not yet been released.
+Final revenue and profit figures for 2018 have not been released to the public.
+However, it was reported that the business made a loss in the first nine months of 2019 as a result of increasing costs.
+The loss has raised the question whether the IPO will go ahead in 2020 or whether it may be delayed.

 Who are Airbnb’s biggest competitors?